 Cocaine works by preventing these neurotransmitters from being reabsorbed by the neuron that released them.
 The neurotransmitters than accumulating in the brain, intensifying their effects.
 This is why cocaine users report feelings of euphoria and pleasure.
 It’s also the reason they lose their appetite, have trouble sleeping and feel jittery.

-Effects of Cocaine on the Brain
+Effects on the Brain from an Addiction to Cocaine

 The body does not have an inexhaustible supply of these neurotransmitters, and they take time to produce.
 This means a cocaine user will deplete their stores rather quickly with prolonged use.
 This, in turn, leads to a compromise in the body’s ability to function.
 Cocaine users will lack energy and will no longer enjoy things that once gave them great pleasure.
 A downward spiral then ensues where feelings of depression and anxiety lead to increased cocaine use, which in turn leads to fewer neurotransmitters, which heightens the depression.
 The result is a cocaine addict takes more and more of the drug for a gradually decreasing reward.
 This shortage of neurotransmitters is also one of the leading causes of relapse during recovery.
 Hopelessness, lethargy, and depression are all common until the brain has had a chance to restore its chemical balance.